CarlosAMolina/microservice-apis-python/README.md

 Python libraries:

 - The Ariadne framework, to build an API.
 Is one of the most popular Python GraphQL libraries.
-It has beneficts like automatically loading data validation models from the specification.
+It can handle schema validation and serialization directly from the API specification.

 Python clients: